OSHA seeks to reduce silica exposure

 CDC updates recommendations for healthcare personnel TB screening, testing and treatment

-by Dr. Rich Hammel on Jun 5, 2019 11:00:00 AM
+By Dr. Rich Hammel on Jun 5, 2019 11:00:00 AM

 CDC, in its May 17, 2019 issue of the Morbidity and Mortality Weekly Report (MMWR), published updated recommendations from the National Tuberculosis Controllers Association (NTCA) and CDC regarding Tuberculosis Screening, Testing and Treatment of U.S. Healthcare Personnel (HCP).